Satou Sabally: 2017–18: Freshman season

-2018–19
+2018–19: Sophomore season

 In her second season, Sabally started all 38 games and was the third most efficient player in NCAA.
-Following the season, she was named to the Pac-12 team, an honorable mention All-American by the WBCA, and to the watchlist for both the Naismith Trophy and Wade Trophy.
+Oregon won their second straight Pac-12 regular-season title, and made their first-ever Final Four in the NCAA tournament, where they lost to Baylor.
+Following the season, Sabally was named to the Pac-12 team, an honorable mention All-American by the WBCA, and to the watchlist for both the Naismith Trophy and Wade Trophy.